 After the rental company charges your deposit for damage, you make a claim with Discover Cars through the website.
 They average 48 hours or less to process claims.
 Damage costs are then reimbursed to you from Discover Cars up to the policy maximum of £2,600 (this covers a lot).

-Can I drive in the UK on an American driver’s license?
+Driving in the UK on an American Driver’s License

 Americans need a valid US driver’s license from any state to drive in the UK.
-You need to have had your US license for at least two years.
+Most rental companies will require you to have had your US license for at least two years.
 Americans do not need an international driver’s license to drive or rent a car in the UK.

 The most convenient places to pick up a rental car near London are Heathrow or Gatwick airports.
-Either can be reached by train from central London.
+Both have plenty of rental companies on site and are easy to reach by train from central London.

 The most commonly rented car in the UK is the Hyundai i30 – a small family car that comes as either a sedan or hatchback.
 Besides Hyundai, you’ll find other brands familiar to Americans, like Kia, Ford, Nissan, and Toyota.
 British brand Vauxhall, and French Peugeot, are also common.